We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Drops come in two forms: those with preservatives and those without.
 Preservatives are added to eye drops to help prevent the growth of bacteria.
 Some people find drops with preservatives irritating to their eyes.
 They’re generally not recommended for people with more serious eye dryness.
-Drops with preservatives include HypoTears, Moisture Eyes, and Computer Eye Drops.
+Drops with preservatives include HypoTears, Soothe Long Lasting, and Eye Relief.

 Drops without preservatives are recommended for people with moderate or severe dry eyes.
-They are sometimes packaged in single-use containers.
-As you might expect, they are also more expensive.
-Some examples of no-preservative drops include Refresh, TheraTear, and Bion Tears.
+They’re sometimes packaged in single-use containers.
+As you might expect, they’re also more expensive.
+Some examples of non-preservative drops include Refresh, TheraTear, and Systane Ultra.

 If your eye dryness is the result of diminished oil layer in your tears, your doctor may recommend drops that contain oil.
 Rosacea in the eyelids, for example, can reduce your eye’s oil supply.
 Some effective eye drops with oil include Systane Balance, Sooth XP, and Refresh Optive Advanced.

 Certain products temporarily take the red out of your eyes, but they don’t treat the causes of eye dryness.
 If your goal is to treat dry eyes, you will want to avoid drops that promise to remove redness, such as Visine and Clear Eyes.